 - Provides migration habitat for most of the blue-winged teal that winter in Central and South America and wintering habitat for mid-continent lesser snow and white-fronted geese.

-- Gulf coastal marshes, especially in Louisiana, have been adversely affected by the construction of levees on the Mississippi River, the Gulf Intracoastal Waterway and numerous navigation canals.
+- Gulf coastal marshes have been adversely affected by the construction of levees on the Mississippi River, the Gulf Intracoastal Waterway and numerous navigation canals.

 - In the past 50 years, marsh has been lost at a peak rate of about 40 square miles annually.